dotnet/runtime/src/libraries/System.Text.Json/docs/ReferenceHandling_spec.md

    * **On Deserialize**: Metadata properties will not be consumed, therefore they will be treated as regular properties that can map to a real property using `JsonPropertyName` or be added to the `JsonExtensionData` overflow dictionary.

 * **Preserve**:
-  * **On Serialize**: When writing complex types (i.e. POCOs/non-primitive types), the serializer also writes the metadata (`$id`, `$values` and `$ref`) properties in order to reference them later by writing a reference to the previously written JSON object or array.
+  * **On Serialize**: When writing complex types (e.g. POCOs/non-primitive types), the serializer also writes the metadata (`$id`, `$values` and `$ref`) properties in order to reference them later by writing a reference to the previously written JSON object or array.
   * **On Deserialize**: While the other options have no effect on deserialization, `Preserve` does affect its behavior, as follows: Metadata will be expected (although is not mandatory) and the deserializer will try to understand it.

 * **Ignore**:
   * **On Serialize**: Ignores (skips writing) the property/element where the reference loop is detected.
   * **On Deserialize**: Metadata properties will not be consumed, therefore they will be treated as regular properties that can map to a real property using `JsonPropertyName` or be added to the `JsonExtensionData` dictionary.

-For `System.Text.Json`, the goal is to stick to the same *metadata* syntax used when preserving references using `Newtonsoft.Json` and provide a similar usage in `JsonSerializerOptions` that encompasses the needed options (i.e. provide reference preservation).
+For `System.Text.Json`, the goal is to stick to the same *metadata* syntax used when preserving references using `Newtonsoft.Json` and provide a similar usage in `JsonSerializerOptions` that encompasses the needed options (e.g. provide reference preservation).
 This way, JSON output produced by `Newtonsoft.Json` can be deserialized by `System.Text.Json` and vice versa.

 This API is exposing the `ReferenceHandling` property as a class, to be extensible in the future; and provide built-in static instances of `Default` and `Preserve` that are useful to enable the most common behaviors by just setting those in `JsonSerializerOptions.ReferenceHandling`.